obfutect/Money-Printer-Bot/doc/mpconfig-en.md

 ### 6. External URLs are supported

 Markets, LUTs, and misc sources may be served over HTTP or HTTPS.
 This is useful if your existing automation already publishes bot config files from a central location.

+### 7. Pause affects trading, not all maintenance

+Pausing the bot stops normal trade submission, but independent maintenance tasks can still continue when needed.

+### 8. Manual market mode does not stop LUT updates

+Manual market mode suppresses automatic `markets` reload from the configured source, but LUT reloads still continue.

 ## Recommended Starting Pattern